z3ut/mouse-wheel-zoom/README.md

 ## Description

-Ispired by [Jack Moore wheelzoom](https://github.com/jackmoore/wheelzoom) This package allow to view image and copy image url after right-click on image.
+Ispired by [Jack Moore wheelzoom](https://github.com/jackmoore/wheelzoom) This package allows to view image and copy image url after right-click on image.

 For given html element mouse-wheel-zoom will replace it with inline-block div wrapper.
 Wrapper will have two elements - original element with absolute positioning and cloned element with zero opacity.
 Wrapper size will be determined by zero opacity element, original element with absolute positioning can be moved\resized with mouse.